drrob1/src/README.md

 ## gocode
-All of my go code til now
+All of my go code as of May 3, 2021

 1. sha -- easier way for me to validate d/l file hashes that works the same on linux and windows.
 1. rpn, rpn2, rpng -- RPN style calculator like the HP-25 that I used while in college.
 Has CLI.